 The paradox of the predictability of the election cycle and the unpredictability of the process and outcome creates an interesting dynamic in the markets.
 We frequently get this question from our families: If [insert candidate name] wins the election, what does it mean for our investments? “ There are quite a few layers to that onion, but we’d like to explore the answer to that question, based both on what has historically happened, as well as what it might mean in the coming election cycle.

-Acknowledging our Bias
+Acknowledging Our Bias

 The purpose of this piece is not to share any political biases.
 We want to view political factors through a neutral lens and identify the economic and market implications when possible, but we know this is a polarizing subject.
 We thought the chart below was interesting, as it shows the intersection between perspectives and expectations and our biases at work.
 The red line reflects the % of Republicans who have a positive outlook on the economy at a given time, while the blue line reflects the % of Democrats who have a positive outlook.
 Somewhat predictably, Republicans are more optimistic than Democrats when there is a Republican in the Oval Office and vice versa.
 The fact is, our personal economic outlook can be impacted based on whether our personal political affiliations are aligned (or not) with the Commander in Chief.
 We aren’t bringing this up as an indictment of our personal points of view, but rather as a reminder that challenging those biases is essential to a thorough investment process.